Why You Feel Exhausted Studying for the Bar Exam

 • Pause to take notes and fill in the blanks (doubling the time it takes to finish the lectures)

-It’s like you’re experiencing the most annoying part about traveling—sitting for hours staring at a tiny screen next to someone who takes up the armrest even though they got the window seat.
+It’s like you’re experiencing the most annoying part about traveling—sitting for hours next to someone who takes up the armrest even though they got the window seat.

 And repeating this every day.
 Is this what Limbo is like?

-Why are you trying to do this the hard way?
+But why are you trying to do this the hard way?

 Consuming is more tiring than doing

 Trying to hold all these rules and abstract ideas in your head is more difficult and less effective than turning them into practical insights.
+It’s as if they’re situationships that could leave any day rather than being locked down.

 Bonus: You remember ideas better when used in context (aka example questions).

 Your body is better at learning by example.
 Clarity comes from DOING.
+You remember ideas better when used in context (like practice questions).

+The insidious part is that you feel like you need to do MORE of it even when (and because) it stops feeling productive.
 High achievers often find temptation in the illusion of action, thinking that good things will happen only if you do MORE (of the thing that isn’t bringing results).

 We don’t like testing ourselves and grading ourselves at first because it bruises our ego.
-But going to the gym means you walk out sore.
+But not passing hurts more than struggling now.
 The way you win more is to lose more.
-Not passing hurts more than struggling now.

-DOING is LESS exhausting than THINKING about doing it.
-Like going to the gym, it’s worth it once we push through that initial resistance.
+Like going to the gym, it’s worth it once we push through that initial resistance and end up sore with a pump the next day.

 Eat and then digest

 It seems effective at first to focus on absorbing the information.
 You feel better if you get your ducks in a row first.
-The problem is when you continue doing this well past the time to stop.

 This is called “studying.”
 Studying and learning are not the same.

 To be clear, the issue is NOT that you’re studying outlines and getting a structured introduction to the material from lectures.
-When you’re hungry, you eat.

 Instead: Eat and then digest.